 Spamhaus distributes the lists as DNS-based Blocklists and Whitelists.
 Small email servers can use these lists free of charge, while more significant commercial organizations, which have many queries, have to sign up for the Datafeed Service.

 - Spamhaus Block List – a list of known "verified" spammers

 - Exploits Block List – the list of open proxies, which are used to send out spam

 - Policy Block List – both dynamic and static IP addresses, such as ISP's core routers, which are required by their policy to send mail through third-party servers

 - Domain Block List – a list of well-known spammers and spam gangs, as well as websites, which are related to phishing, virus, and malware spreading

-- Botnet Controller List – Spamhaus believes that these IP addresses are controlled by cyber criminals
+- Botnet Controller List – Spamhaus believes that cyber criminals control these IP addresses

 - Spamhaus White List – a list of verified IPv4 and IPv6 addresses with good reputations.
 Such addresses have to comply with the strict rules of Spamhaus